node-app/Interpreter/README.md

 How to compile
 --------------

-You first need to fetch the nodejs submodule.
-Do so by:
+You first need to fetch the submodules.
+Do so by: `git submodule update --init --recursive`
-1. `git submodule init`
-2. `git submodule update --recursive`

 Afterwards, just open `Interpreter.xcodeproj`, build the app and you're all set!